Can people with epilepsy live on their own? What problems might they have? What if they need more help?

 - The environment and area where the person lives

-- Cost of living, the person's financial stability and resources
+- Cost of living, the person's financial stability, and community resources